College of Health & Behavioral Sciences Commissioning Ceremony

 Children are welcome, but please consider that this is a religious/sacred service that will last about two hours.
 Strollers and similar equipment are not permitted in the aisles and walkways.

-Come dressed in full regalia (robe, hood, mortarboard/cap), except for the 2023 doctoral graduates.
-Doctoral graduates for 2023, have your hood with you but you will carry it on your arm during the processional.
+Come dressed in full regalia (robe, hood, mortarboard/cap), except for the 2025 doctoral graduates.
+Doctoral graduates for 2025, have your hood with you but you will carry it on your arm during the processional.
 You will be hooded during the ceremony.

 No picture taking will be permitted in the aisles.
 This is a special occasion, and each graduate deserves the respect and attention of all who are present.
 It is greatly appreciated that you make your guests aware of this policy.
 Purchasing details regarding photos taken will be sent to you by Grad Images.
 Please check your email accordingly.

 The Registrar’s staff will only release regalia to someone other than the graduate if they have received prior written consent from the graduate at registrar@regent.edu.
 Graduates must send this written consent from their Regent email account.
 Graduates not attending the Commissioning Service may pick up their regalia the morning of Commencement, beginning at 8:00 a.m.; however, they are strongly encouraged to pick up their regalia in advance.
-Graduates may not alter or decorate their regalia, including caps.

-Graduates will not be permitted to carry anything— including purses, bags, umbrellas, or cameras— into the ceremony.
+Graduates will not be permitted to carry anything—including purses, bags, umbrellas, or cameras—into the ceremony.
 Graduates should leave all their belongings in their vehicles or with their guests.
 There is no place to store belongings before or during the service.
 Regent University is not responsible for lost or stolen belongings.

 Please send all questions regarding commencement to commencement@regent.edu.
 Commencement representatives are now available to answer your questions.